Lot’s Wyfe Salts

 Ruth Mossok Johnston – Chef and Cookbook Author aka The Salty Wench.

 As an elementary school student, Ruth went independently to the Burger Basket Diner near school for her mid-day meal twice a week.
 At eight years old, she was and honing her restaurant reviewing skills for future experiences, while her mother volunteered at Fitzgerald School helping the blind students twice a week at lunch time.

 Ruth and her mother frequented New York several times a year, and at times, Ruth was sent on her own to the Big Apple, while her parents traveled.
-Even as a young child, she loved running down streets near Park Avenue alone and purchasing chestnuts and other edibles from the street vendors prior to going out to dinner with Tanta Cecile.
+Even as a young child, she loved running down streets near Park Avenue alone and purchasing chestnuts and other edibles from the street vendors.
 The restaurant options in New York were diverse and fine dining became a favorite.

 Ruth’s father, Joe Mossok, co-owned a Potato Chip Company in Detroit – she was thrown into the food arena at an early age…but it was that first Peanut Stuffed Lobster at the Clam Shop in Downtown Detroit that reeled her in, along with Julia Child and Graham Kerr, prodding her culinary interest on TV and later, in real life.
 Ruth remains close to Graham Kerr.

 Dining, writing, experimentation, along with cooking classes – rounded out her culinary experiences.
 Her first original recipe was written when she was 13 years old.
 Ruth had the opportunity to study with an Asian Cook who owned a Chinese grocery store in the early 70’s.
 Culinary coursework followed.